 Power shortages leave Gaza in the dark

-In this Monday, Jan.
-16, 2017 photo, Palestinian vendors attach lights to their carts, on the right side of a dark road, during a power cut as the sun sets over Gaza City.
-At night, large swaths of the Gaza Strip plunge into darkness _ the result of chronic and worsening power outages.
+At night, large swaths of the Gaza Strip plunge into darkness - the result of chronic and worsening power outages.
+In crowded city streets, the only source of light comes from the headlights of passing cars.

 Comments